CodeYourFuture/fundamentals-blockly/exercises/arrays_sum.md

 4. Add a `When the element with id ... is clicked` block for this button
 5. We want to set the `rolls` variable to an empty list.
 (Use the same blocks as you did to initialise the rolls variable, then use the gear icon to remove all the items from the array)
-6. We now want to remove the displayed rolls from the list (You will need to use the `Remove the contents of the element` block)
+6. We now want to remove the displayed rolls from the list.
+(You will need to use the `Remove the contents of the element` block)
 7. And we want to set the text in the `<span id="total">` to 0

 #### Implementing roll the dice